 Positive Black Images takes pride in offering you the finest in African-American art.
 We are particularly proud to offer you a collection that is representative of our culture.
 We have focused on, but not limited ourselves to some of the following subject matter: a) Family Life, b) Religious Themes, c) Music and Rhythm, d) Educational Pursuits, e) Buffalo Soldiers, f) Black Voices and more.

-Our collection of fine art and gift accessories includes open and limited edition prints, full color and black and white reproductions, a full line of exciting Christmas, All Occasion and Humorous greeting cards, collectibles and other accessories.
+Our collection of fine art and gift accessories includes open and limited edition prints, full color and black and white reproductions, ceramic mugs and mouse pads, a full line of exciting Christmas, All Occasion and Humorous greeting cards, collectibles and other accessories.

 In addition to the products mentioned above, please check out our "You Have To See It, To Be It" blog.
 This blog is intended to provoke thought and help effectuate positive change.